Adult Guardianship - Background Information

 Almost anyone (except a minor) willing to take on the responsibility can be appointed.
 The guardian can be a spouse, relative, friend, a private professional guardian, or the public guardian.

-There is a preference in Alaska law for the appointment of a family member or a friend as the guardian.
+There is a preference in Alaska law for the appointment of a family member or a friend as the guardian if they have a sincere and longstanding interest in the person’s wellbeing.
 When a family member or friend is not able or willing to be the guardian, the court will appoint a private professional guardian, or the Public Guardian.
 A private professional guardian will provide these services for a fee, usually charging on an hourly basis.
 Sometimes the person needing a guardian will not be able to pay a private professional guardian.
 In those cases, the court can appoint the Public Guardian at the Office of Public Advocacy who charges fees based on a sliding scale.

 The guardian cannot be someone who: